This Time (Pia Toscano song)

-"This Time" is the debut single of American recording artist and American Idol season 10 finalist, Pia Toscano.
+"This Time" is the debut single by American singer and American Idol season 10 finalist Pia Toscano.
 It was her only release under Interscope before she announced she had parted ways on September 4, 2012.

 Promotion

 The song was first performed on the American Idol tour in Salt Lake City, Utah on July 5, 2011.
 It was premiered on On Air with Ryan Seacrest on July 11, 2011 and digitally released on July 13, 2011.
 The following day it was announced via Twitter that Toscano is filming a music video for the song.
 She performed the song the August 4, 2011 episode of So You Think You Can Dance.
 The music video for the song premiered on August 9.

 Music video

 The music video for the song premiered on August 9, 2011 on Vevo and as a free download on the iTunes Store.
 It features Toscano singing in a car, a field, the beach, and the city.